minishrink/trash/proof.md

 <!-- ![i want you to know i read graphviz documentation for this](graph.svg "omnomchomsky") -->
 </details>

-The implications are immediately obvious, and a reduced graph has been included for the reader's convenience.
+The implications are immediately obvious.
+A reduced graph resulting from row echelon reduction has nevertheless been included for the reader's convenience.

 <details>
 <summary> Simplified state machine </summary>
 <img title="the alphabet" alt="and then i failed mfcs" src="fsa.svg">